-Days 5-7 of our 13 day, 1233 mile Bangkok to Singapore by Train trip starting in Bangkok, Thailand going all the way to Singapore.
+Days 5-7 of our 13 day, 1233 mile Bangkok to Singapore by Train trip starting in Bangkok, Thailand and going all the way to Singapore.

 A fascinating and vibrant city, Kuala Lumpur is the federal capital and most populous city of Malaysia.

 In the morning, we took a taxi to the Penang Ferry Terminal to retrace our steps to the train station and continue our journey on the 8:00 AM train 1 to Kuala Lumpur.

 We arrived in Kuala Lumpur at the Sentral Station at about 2:40 PM and took the monorail to the Medan Tuanku Monorail Station, a four minute walk to the Tune Hotel.
 The KL Monorail Line is great.
 To utilize it best, make sure that your hotel is located close to a station.